tinymce/tinymce-docs/CONTRIBUTING.md

 ## Adding metadata to a page

-Every page should have a meta section immediately after the heading containing information that is both informative and system critical.
-If you are creating a page or editing one that currently has inadequate meta information, please read the comments next to the default meta fields below.
+Each page must include a metadata section immediately following the top-level heading.
+This section contains essential system-level information.
+When creating or updating a page, ensure that the following meta fields are present and accurate:

 ```
-  :navtitle:          // Descriptive title for the navigation bar, if omitted nav defaults to title field.
+  :navtitle:          // Descriptive title for the navigation bar.
+If omitted, defaults to the value of the `title` field.
-  :description:       // Detailed description at page level for the header section under the title.
+  :description:       // Detailed description at page header section.
-  :keywords:          // Comma-separated list of keywords in the content.
+  :keywords:          // Comma-separated list of relevant keywords.
 ```

 # Recommended tools

-The following tools are recommended for significant edits to the documentation.
-The warnings and notifications from these tools should only be used as *guides*, not as *rules*.
+The following tools are recommended for significant documentation contributions.
+The feedback provided by these tools should serve as guidance rather than strict requirements:

-- A Spelling Checker (US English).
-Note: Some IDE/text editor spelling checkers work well with Pascal-case, Camel-case, and Snake-case.
+- A US English spelling checker.
+Many IDEs and text editors support spell checking for PascalCase, camelCase, and snake_case.

 - Alex - [Alex.js integrations](https://alexjs.com/#integrations).